columnar-tech/dbc/docs/reference/analytics.md

 # Analytics

-dbc collects basic, anonymized information in order to help us better understand how dbc is being used.
+Columnar collects basic, anonymized information in order to help us better understand how dbc is being used.

 ## What data do we collect?